lordcodes/SnackbarBuilder/README.md

 ## Main Features

-- Builder pattern to create Snackbars
+- A builder pattern to create Snackbars.
-- Customise message and action text color with global theme attributes and on a per-Snackbar basis
+- Customise message and action text color with global theme attributes and on a per-Snackbar basis.
-- Dismiss callbacks with separate methods for each type of dismiss event
+- Dismiss callbacks with separate methods for each type of dismiss event.
-- Theme attribute for default view ID in activity to attach Snackbars to, so you don't need to provide parent view each time you wish to show one
+- Theme attribute for the default view ID in an activity to attach Snackbars to, so you don't need to provide the parent view each time you wish to show one.
-- Set default duration to use through a theme attribute
+- Set the default duration to use through a theme attribute.
-- A new `ToastBuilder` to create `Toast` messages, with a builder pattern and global theme attributes
+- A ToastBuilder to create Toast messages, with a builder pattern and global theme attributes.

 ## Usage

 ### Create

-Build the Snackbar, making it very easy to build and customise the snackbar.
+It is really easy to build and customise snackbars.

 ```java
 Snackbar snackbar = new SnackbarBuilder(this)